-The 2007 Sacagawea Dollar represented the eighth year of the “Golden Dollar” series.
+The 2007 Sacagawea Dollar (Buy on eBay) represented the eighth year of the “Golden Dollar” series.
 The US Mint had actually ceased producing the coins for circulation after 2001, but continued to produce the coins in limited numbers for direct sale to coin collectors and inclusion within annual sets.

 The US Mint began sales of numismatic bags and rolls of 2007 Sacagawea Dollars on March 20.
 Rolls of 25 coins were available from either the Philadelphia or Denver Mint priced at $35.95 each.
 Bags of 250 coins were available from either Mint for $319.95 each.
 Notably, this was a reduction in price for the prior year level of $347 per bag.
 No reason was provided for the price decrease.